 Controlling Charitable Deductions with a Donor Advised Fund (DAF)

-For those that are philanthropic and are likely to opt for the Standard Deduction, you’re now hopefully asking yourself what can be done to capture the taxable benefit of your charitable gift.
+For those who are philanthropic and are likely to opt for the Standard Deduction, you’re now hopefully asking yourself what can be done to capture the taxable benefit of your charitable gift.
 The answer lies in the utilization of a DAF.
-We’ve written about a DAF before but these are the essentials:
+We’ve written more about DAFs as a helpful tax strategy for those looking at retirement, but here are the essentials:

 - Contributions to the fund are deductible in the year received